kgish/viriciti-assignment-export/backend/README.md

 ## ENV

-The following environment variables can be used to override the configuration values.
+The following environment variables can be used to override the configuration values, for example when starting it as a docker container using `docker-compose`.

 ```
 # Postgres